 “CFTR repair does not treat the over 10% of cystic fibrosis patients with nonsense mutations and does not cure cystic fibrosis.
 In addition, many patients eligible for CFTR repair therapy do not benefit from these therapies,” said Ford.

 His company, Enterprise Therapeutics, is developing drugs targeting the excess mucus that causes the airways to become blocked.

 “Reducing mucus congestion will reduce the frequency of lung infections and improve patient quality of life,” explained Ford.

 In particular, the company targets ion channel proteins that control fluid secretion and mucus clearance from the airways.
 In June 2021, it dosed the first subjects in a phase I trial for its lead cystic fibrosis therapy candidate.

 It is important to note that while many new approaches in development for cystic fibrosis bring hope to improve the lives of people with this condition, most of these efforts are limited to the effects that the disease has on the lungs.

 This technology could yield results that are much more accurate at predicting how the human body will behave under different conditions and how it will react to experimental drugs.
 It could also help patients with rare forms of cystic fibrosis be prescribed a personalized treatment.

-Earlier this year, the group published a study where 24 cystic fibrosis patients were prescribed personalized treatments after testing different drugs on intestinal organoids made from their cells.
+In 2019, the group published a study where 24 cystic fibrosis patients were prescribed personalized treatments after testing different drugs on intestinal organoids made from their cells.

 There is still a long way to go before this kind of practice becomes part of the standard care for patients with cystic fibrosis.
-But as scientists learn more about the multiple levels of complexity of this disease, the future is looking brighter for patients with the condition.
+But as scientists learn more about the disease’s multiple levels of complexity, the future is looking brighter for patients with the condition.